jhucsf/fall2019/hw/hw1.md

 yourself, but we recommend you use the starter code: It contains a few important hints that you may not want to live without.
 Good luck!

+### Error handling

+Any run-time errors, including (but not limited to) failing to open the input file, or failing to read data from the data input source, should be handled by printing an error message to `stderr` and exiting the program with an exit code of 1.
+(An exit code is the value returned by the program's `main` function, or the value passed to the standard library `exit` function.)

 ### Hints

 -   You can use the existing `xxd` program to check your output against.